Registry¶

 This is just a helper.
 Each database has its own default schema name, for example,

-Postgres calls it public
+Postgres calls it public and MSSQLServer calls it dbo.

 This is just an helper in case you need to know the default schema name for any needed purpose of your application.